Analytical formula for the cross section of hadron production from $e^{+}e^{-}$ collisions around the narrow charmouinum resonances: Comparison among results from AAF, DTFI and Monte Carlo generator

-Since the experimental analysis is performed both with regression and simulation, it is very necessary to check the consistence between them.
-Otherwise, the parameters from the analysis will not be converged no matter how many iterations one does.
-At BESIII, the ConExc generator is developed to take into account the ISR effect up to the second order correction.
-It is widely used since at least seventy hadronic decay modes are implemented, with effective center-of-mass energy coverage from the two pion mass threshold up to about 6 GeV.
-The accuracy achieved for the ISR correction reaches the level achieved by the KKMC generator~\cite{conexc}.
-Furthermore, the ConExc is used for the R-value and light meson resonance measurements at BESIII.
-The cross section after ISR calculated by the ConExc Monte Carlo generator is written as:
+Since the experimental analysis is performed with regression and simulation, it is very necessary to check the consistency between them.
+Otherwise, the parameters from the analysis will never converge no matter how many iterations one does.
+At BESIII, the {\sc ConExc} generator is developed to take into account the ISR effect up to the next-leading-order~\cite{conexc}.
+It is widely used with at least seventy hadronic decay modes implemented with effective center-of-mass energy coverage from the two pion mass threshold up to about 6 GeV.
+The accuracy achieved for the ISR correction reaches the level achieved by the KKMC generator~\cite{kkmc}.
+Furthermore, the {\sc ConExc} is used for the R-value and light meson resonance measurements at BESIII.
+The cross section with ISR calculated by the {\sc ConExc} Monte Carlo generator is written as:

 where